 A quick and easy creamy vegan pumpkin soup made in your blender.
 You will absolutely love this recipe both for its ease as well as its overall deliciousness.
 I cannot wait for you to cook up this goodness in your kitchen.

 This quick and simple vegan pumpkin soup is ultra creamy and perfect for fall's chillier weather.
 My kids call it "Halloween soup" and absolutely love this recipe.
 It has become an October tradition in our home.
 My husband and I love it served alongside a hearty fall salad or chickpea flour pizza for a light and easy dinner.

-To keep things easy, I quickly saute shallots and garlic on the stovetop.
-Once the shallots are fragrant and slightly translucent, I throw them in my high speed blender with the pumpkin puree and the rest of the ingredients.
+To keep things easy, I quickly sauté shallots and garlic on the stovetop.
+Once the shallots are fragrant and slightly translucent, I throw them in my high speed blender with the pumpkin purée and the rest of the ingredients.
 Then I let the blender do the rest!
 That's right, no pot needed.
 This means this recipe is ready fast, as in minutes.

 My blender has a soup setting that takes 2-3 minutes.
 When it finishes, everything is not only perfectly creamy but it is steamy hot and ready to serve.